cjohnson19/emacs-config/README.md

   - [x] General setup
   - [x] Set an action to open a message in HTML
   - [x] Show unread email count in modeline
-- [ ] Re-enable `format +onsave` with only specific formats enabled -- because enabling them makes exporting to html take too long and ruins `src` blocks with the formatting.
+- [ ] Re-enable `format +onsave` with only specific formats enabled -- because
+      enabling them makes exporting to html take too long and ruins `src` blocks with the formatting.
-- [ ] Setting up an automatic daily planning system, with a generated daily planning snippet or interactive command.
+- [x] Setting up an automatic daily planning system, with a generated daily planning snippet or interactive command.
+- [ ] Generate a new `org-super-agenda` view that takes displays the habits for other days if they are not a `Daily` tag.